AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 SET STATISTICS XML OFF;
 ```

-Changing the compatibility level 120 or 130 enables the new Cardinality Estimation functionality.
-In such a case, the default CardinalityEstimationModelVersion is set to 120 or 130.
+Simply moving to the compatibility level 120 or 130 enables the new Cardinality Estimation functionality.
+In such a case, the default CardinalityEstimationModelVersion will be set accordingly to 120 or 130 as visible below.

 ```
 -- New CE